-But coming together to bridge your differences can strengthen a relationship, too.
-It’s just a matter of broaching the topic with empathy and the goal of reaching a middle ground.
-“Go into these conversations developing a sense of safety and try to really understand where your partner is coming from,” says Nicolle Osequeda, a marriage and family therapist in Chicago.
+The good news is that being able to overcome your financial differences can strengthen your relationship.
+The key is to broach the topic with empathy and a goal of reaching a middle ground.
+“Go into these conversations developing a sense of safety and try to really understand where your partner is coming from,” says Nicolle Osequeda, a marriage and family therapist based in Chicago.

-So if you’re ready to have a financial heart-to-heart, read on for expert tips on how to reach a compromise when you and your partner are money opposites.
+So if you’re ready to have a financial heart-to-heart with your significant other, here’s what to do when you and your partner are money opposites.

-Your money tendencies can often be traced back to your respective upbringings, explains Nikiya Spence, a psychotherapist and certified money coach in Lawrenceville, Georgia.
-“Money disagreements often run deep and stem from one’s personal experiences and the indirect or direct beliefs you were taught during childhood,” Spence says.
-Someone who grew up in a financially unstable home, for example, might feel more anxious about holding onto their money than someone who grew up in an affluent household.
+If one partner prioritizes saving money for a rainy day, while the other spends his or her paychecks with reckless abandon, a couple might end up disagreeing over the best way to handle money.
+According to Nikiya Spence, a psychotherapist and certified money coach based in Lawrenceville, Georgia, these money tendencies can often be traced back to your respective upbringings.
+“Money disagreements often run deep and stem from one’s personal experiences and the indirect or direct beliefs you were taught during childhood,” she says.
+For example, someone who grew up in a financially unstable household might feel more anxious about holding onto their money than someone who grew up in an affluent one.

-To work through your differences, first determine what you can agree on, Spence says — things like paying household bills on time or setting aside a certain amount each month for joint savings.
-You could establish a shared account for household expenses, but then leave some leeway for the two of you to save or spend as you each see fit from your individual bank accounts without feeling bad about it.
+To work through these differences, a good first step is to determine what you can agree on, such as paying household bills on time or setting aside a certain amount each month for joint savings.
+From there, consider creating a shared account for household expenses, while also leaving room for individual bank accounts for you each to save or spend as you each see fit.

 “The spender should be allowed some grace, within reason, to put money away to spend on the things they want, and the saver should be allowed to satisfy their needs by putting money away to save in their own account,” Spence says.
 “It should never be an all-or-nothing sacrifice.”

-When there’s a big difference between your salaries, money conversations can be fraught with tension.
-The person who earns less might feel bad about not contributing enough to the household income, while the person who earns more might feel the burden of being the breadwinner.
+When there’s a big difference between individual paychecks (or if one partner doesn’t have one), money conversations can be fraught with tension.
+The partner who earns less might feel they do not contribute enough to the household income, while the partner who earns more might feel the burden from being the breadwinner.

-There are few people who don’t come into a relationship carrying some type of debt.
-But it can become an issue if one of you carries balances while the other avoids them at all costs.
+While many partners begin a relationship carrying some type of debt, it can become an issue if one partner avoids the conversation all together.

-Ultimately, how the two of you treat the debt will depend on how you decide to combine your finances.
-For some couples, individual debt may become “our” debt after tying the knot.
-Others may decide to have one partner pay it back independently.
+Ultimately, how the two of you handle your debt will depend on how you decide to combine your finances.
+For some couples, individual debt may become “our” debt after tying the knot, while others may decide to have each partner handle their debt individually.
 “There is no right or wrong answer here,” Spence says.
 “Some people believe that once you are in a committed relationship, all finances should be joint, while others believe that finances and past debts should be kept separate.”

-What’s important is approaching the subject judgment-free.
-Focus your time instead on a payoff plan and, if necessary, fixing what caused the debt to begin with.
-If it was a result of overspending, for instance, then it may be time to revisit your budget and get a handle on any unproductive shopping habits.
-If it was a result of having to cover unexpected expenses, then it may be time to beef up your emergency fund.
+No matter how you decide to go about it, the most important thing is to not pass judgment on your partner.
+Instead, focus on creating a paydown plan and, if necessary, fixing what led to the debt in the first place.
+For example, if the debt is a result of overspending, then it may be time to revisit your budget and get a handle on any unproductive spending habits.
+If it was from having to cover unexpected expenses, then it may be time to beef up your emergency fund.

-If you and your partner feel stuck, consider talking to a couples’ therapist or a counselor who specializes in financial therapy.
-Talking to your advisor can also help you work through different ways you could share financial responsibilities, and what that might mean for your bigger picture financial plan.
+If you run into roadblocks, a couples’ therapist or a counselor who specializes in financial therapy can help.
+Your advisor can also help you work through the different ways you might share financial responsibilities, and what that might mean for your bigger picture financial plan.

-Remember that, at the end of the day, mutual respect is the key to overcoming disagreements about finances.
-“You might not agree 100 percent on everything,” Osequeda says, “but by being able to listen and honor each other’s individual needs, you can work through your money differences.”
+At the end of the day, mutual respect is what matters.
+“You might not agree 100 percent on everything, but by being able to listen and honor each other’s individual needs, you can work through your money differences,” Osequeda says.